Northeast Iowa Agency on Aging CEO announces retirement

-The CEO of Northeast Iowa Agency on Aging has announced her retirement.
+The CEO of Northeast Iowa Agency on Aging announced Thursday that she will retire at the end of this year.

-Donna Harvey will retire on Dec.
-31, according to a press release from the agency.
-The agency provides services to older adults in 18 counties in northeast Iowa.

-The release states that Harvey became the agency’s chief executive officer in October 2016, after having served as director of the Iowa Department on Aging since 2011.
+Donna Harvey became the agency’s chief executive officer in October 2016, after having served as director of the Iowa Department on Aging since 2011, according to a press release.
+The agency provides services to older adults in 18 counties in northeast Iowa, including Clayton, Delaware, Dubuque and Jackson counties.

 Agency officials are forming a search committee with the aim of having a new CEO in place before Harvey’s departure.